darekaze/Jlsr/README.md

 > COMP4322 Project

-A program that emulates the processing done by routers utilizing link state routing (LSR) protoco
+A program that emulates the processing done by routers utilizing link state routing (LSR) protocol.

 ### Instructions